nathanaelyao/ChatGPT_API_example/README.md

 To run the example file inside the docugen directory: python3 docugen-chatgpt.py example.py

-Based off of code from: https://github.com/turtlebasket/docugen
+Based off of a guide from: https://github.com/turtlebasket/docugen